andrej-kutny/nhl26-line-combos/docs/IMPLEMENTATION_NOTES.md

 Combo activation sanity check
 -----------------------------
-- Script: `python -m scripts.check_combo_activation` prints how many forward/defense combos can currently activate with the loaded dataset.
+- Script: `python scripts/check_combo_activation.py` prints how many forward/defense combos can currently activate with the loaded dataset.
-- Current state with scraped v3 combos vs extended dataset: 18/68 forward, 27/71 defense activate (because many `type=CARD` keys don’t map to our `card_id` UUIDs).
-Once matching combo files arrive, rerun the script to verify higher activation rates and re-test the API.
+- With the nhlhutbuilder-based player snapshot and v3 combos, we currently see ~55/68 forward and ~56/71 defense combos activatable (the loader normalizes `type=CARD` to `event` codes such as `GM`, `FANT`, etc.).

 Fresh player data from nhlhutbuilder
 ------------------------------------